 Driving style

 Slightly warmer temperatures might be better for EV efficiency, but summer heat still doesn’t defy the basic rules of efficient EV driving.
 Much like you should also do in colder weather if you want to maximise range and efficiency, you should mostly use light to moderate acceleration, and make the most of regenerative braking – particularly on downhill sections.
-Using the ‘eco’ mode commonly found on EVs can help you keep your acceleration down, if you naturally have a bit of a lead foot whilst driving.
+Using the ‘eco’ or ‘efficiency’ modes found on most EVs can assist you in keeping your acceleration down, as these modes typically dull the throttle’s responsiveness.

 Check your tyre pressure